 After the sun sets, Nürnberg's Christkindlesmarkt delights as shoppers enjoy some old-time fast food.
 Spicy smoke billows from stalls selling the famous Nürnberger bratwurst, skinny as your little finger.
 Stick three of them on a crunchy fresh roll, then add a generous squirt of spicy mustard.

 At the next stall, wrap your mittens around a mug of hot-spiced wine.
 A disposable paper or plastic cup would ruin the experience, so you must pay a deposit for a nicely decorated ceramic one.
-Either return the mug or keep it as a collectible, since each year there’s a different model.
+Either return the mug for your deposit back, or keep it as a collectible, since each year there's a different model.

 Bakeries crank out traditional gingerbread — Nürnberger Lebkuchen — using the same recipe they did in the 17th century.
 Back then, Nürnberg was the gingerbread capital of the world, and a stroll through the market makes it clear that the city's love affair with the cake continues.

 For four centuries, the families of Nürnberg have bought their gingerbread at this thriving Christkindlesmarkt.
 The gingerbread was not baked in the home, but was made exclusively by a guild of master bakers, the Lebküchler.